To monitor treatment of thyroid cancer and to detect recurrence; less commonly, to help determine the cause of hyperthyroidism and hypothyroidism

 The thyroglobulin test is primarily used as a tumor marker to evaluate the effectiveness of treatment for thyroid cancer and to monitor for recurrence.
 Not every thyroid cancer will produce thyroglobulin, but the most common types, the well-differentiated papillary and follicular thyroid cancers, frequently do, resulting in increased levels of thyroglobulin in the blood.

 Thyroglobulin testing may be used, along with a TSH test, prior to thyroid cancer treatment to determine whether the cancer is producing thyroglobulin.
 If it is, then the test can be ordered at intervals after treatment to monitor for cancer recurrence.
-Several thyroglobulin levels may be ordered over a period of time (serial samples) to look at the change in concentration.
-The change often provides more information than a single value.
+Several thyroglobulin levels may be ordered over a period of time (serial samples) to look at the change in levels.
+The change or pattern of results often provides more information than a single value.

 Thyroglobulin testing is also occasionally ordered to help determine the cause of hyperthyroidism and to monitor the effectiveness of treatment for conditions such as Graves disease.

-Rarely, the test may be ordered to help differentiate between subacute thyroiditis and thyrotoxicosis factitia and to determine the cause of congenital hypothyroidism in newborns.
+Rarely, the test may be ordered to help differentiate between subacute thyroiditis and thyrotoxicosis factitia (hyperthyroidism caused by ingesting excess thyroid hormone pills) and to determine the cause of congenital hypothyroidism in newborns.

-A thyroglobulin test may be ordered prior to the surgical removal of the thyroid gland for cancer.
-It is also ordered after the completion of treatment to help determine whether any normal and/or cancerous residual thyroid tissue may have been left behind.
+A thyroglobulin test may be ordered prior to surgery to remove the thyroid gland for cancer.
+It is also ordered after the completion of treatment to help determine whether any normal and/or cancerous thyroid tissue may have been left behind.
 It is often ordered on a regular basis after surgery to make sure that the tumor has not come back or spread (monitor for recurrence and/or metastasis).

-A thyroglobulin test may sometimes be ordered when a person has symptoms of hyperthyroidism and/or an enlarged thyroid gland and the healthcare practitioner suspects that the person may have a thyroid disorder such as Graves disease or thyroiditis.
-It may be ordered at intervals when someone is being treated with anti-thyroid medications (for conditions such as Graves disease) to determine the effectiveness of treatment.
+A thyroglobulin test may sometimes be ordered when you have symptoms of overactive thyroid (hyperthyroidism) and/or an enlarged thyroid gland and your healthcare practitioner suspects that you may have a thyroid disorder such as Graves disease or thyroiditis.
+It may be ordered at intervals when you are being treated with anti-thyroid medications (for conditions such as Graves disease) to determine how well the treatment is working.

 Rarely, it may be ordered when an infant has symptoms associated with hypothyroidism.

-Thyroglobulin is present in the blood of all healthy individuals at very low concentration.
+Thyroglobulin is present in the blood of all healthy individuals at a low concentration.

 Decreasing levels of thyroglobulin in those treated for Graves disease indicate a response to treatment.